 Milk thistle is a natural herb that helps to detoxify and cool the liver.
-If your sweaty hands are caused by environmental factors or processed foods, drinking a cup of milk thistle tea or taking this herb in supplement form may help control excessive sweat.
+If your sweaty hands are caused by environmental factors or processed foods.
+You should drink a cup of milk thistle tea or taking this herb in supplement form.
+It may help control excessive sweat.

 Many of the commercial hand and body lotions out there are loaded with toxic chemicals.
 It can cause the body to perspire in an attempt to detoxify.
 Read the label on your favorite moisturizer.

 If it contains mineral oil or parabens.
 You’re putting yourself at risk for serious health problems, including cancer.
 Switching to a natural, organic lotion may help reduce sweating hands and help your body to heal.